-The standing members of the Disclosure Committee are the MD & CEO, Chief Financial Officer (CFO), Chief Legal and Risk Officer.
-The General Manager Company Secretariat and General Manager Investor Relations shall have standing invitations to attend meetings of the Disclosure Committee.
+The standing members of the Disclosure Committee are the MD & CEO, Chief Financial Officer (CFO) and Chief Legal and Risk Officer.
+The General Manager Company Secretariat and General Manager Investor Relations shall have standing invitations to observe the deliberations of the Disclosure Committee.
 Other Team Members (e.g. Executive Leadership Team members and General Manager Corporate Communications) may, from time to time, be invited to participate in the Disclosure Committee as observers.